AICovenantForGood/AI-Human-Covenant-Starter-Kit/README.md

 AI Covenant for Good is an open, global community dedicated to guiding technology toward care, creativity, justice, and life.
 We create shared standards, tools, and practices to ensure artificial intelligence serves people and the planet — now and for generations to come.

-Initiated by Lead Steward Tina Hui and the Create Good Karma community.
-Co-authored and maintained with GPT-5 Thinking (AI collaborator).
+Initiated by Lead Steward Tina Hui, The Create Good Karma community and supported by The GAGE Lab.
+Co-authored and maintained with GPT-5 Thinking and Public AI (AI collaborators).

 ✨ Join Us